smwesten-usgs/swb2/doc/src/raw/0003b_model_theory.md

 In some cases it might be useful to simulate recharge in urban areas in a more detailed manner.
 This option is triggered in SWB 2.0 when a percent or fraction impervious area grid is supplied to the code ([@fig:swb_conceptual]).
 When this option is active, an additional storage reservoir is created: "impervious surface storage".
 In addition, it is possible to take storm drains into account by supplying the fraction of impervious surface storage that is intercepted by storm drains.

 ![Conceptual_diagram_SWB.png](../images/Conceptual_diagram_SWB.png){width=5in #fig:swb_conceptual}

+Implementation details regarding the storage reservoirs and process options are discussed in the next section.